 The following RCM deployment issue is seen in ESXI 6.7.0 with security patch ESXi-6.7.0-20210304001-standard.

-RCA: k8s calico plugin fails to initialize on VMware deployment of the RCM VM.
+RCA: The K8s Calico plugin fails to initialize VMware deployment of the RCM VM.

 Steps to Reproduce: VMware deployment of RCM VM